-ARM / Powered Arm Prosthesis Race
+ARM / Arm Prosthesis Race

 About the Team

 Magnus Niska is a Swedish nature boy who loves skiing and snowmobiling as much as the peace and quiet of fishing.
 He lives in Haparanda with his partner and their three children.
 For seven years now, he has been mastering his everyday life with his osseointegrated prosthesis with sensory feedback.
-“After an accident, a tumor grew in my right arm so that my forearm had to be amputated,” he describes this life-defining change.
+“After an accident, a tumour grew in my right arm so that my forearm had to be amputated,” he describes this life-defining change.